-Policy: This shall be known as the North Summit Recreation Special Service District Fiscal Policy, adopted to comply with Budgetary/Fiscal Procedures set forth in Utah Code, 17B-1 Part 6, “Uniform Fiscal Procedures for Local Districts Act.”
+Policy: This shall be known as the Snyderville Basin Cemetery District Fiscal Policy, adopted to comply with Budgetary/Fiscal Procedures set forth in Utah Code, 17B-1 Part 6, “Uniform Fiscal Procedures for Local Districts Act.”
 The County Council, as the Governing Body, after receiving a recommendation from the Board, will adopt specific procedures for the efficient handling, spending, accounting, and reporting of public funds as prescribed by accepted accounting practices and state laws.

 Purpose: This part is intended to provide uniform accounting, budgeting, and financial reporting procedures in compliance with Utah state law.
 It is the purpose of this part to enable the District to make financial plans for both current and capital expenditures, to ensure that staff administers their respective functions in accordance with adopted budgets, and to provide the public and investors with information about the financial policies and administration of the District.

-The County Council and the Board value honesty, integrity, and accountability in upholding their fiduciary responsibilities.
+The Board values honesty, integrity, and accountability in upholding their fiduciary responsibilities.
 The expectation of staff is to provide high quality information to the Board for effective decision making, striving for objectivity, accuracy, timeliness, clarity, and relevance in all matters of District finance.

 Section II.
 Budgeting

-Budget Intent: The County Council, as the Governing Body, after receiving a recommendation from the Board, will approve an annual budget that will pay the District’s operating expenses; provide for repairs and depreciation of facilities owned and operated by the District; plan for capital project improvements; pay the principal and interest on any bonds issued by the District; establish fee schedules, and; provide, as much as practicable a Fund Balance within the limits allowed by law to meet the annual cash flow needs of the District.
+Budget Intent: The Board, will approve an annual budget that will pay the District’s operating expenses; provide for repairs and depreciation of facilities owned and operated by the District; plan for capital project improvements; pay the principal and interest on any bonds issued by the District; establish fee schedules, and; provide, as much as practicable a Fund Balance within the limits allowed by law to meet the annual cash flow needs of the District.
 There will be no deficit spending (expenditures in excess of the total budget).
 Budget forms submitted to the State Auditor must present a balanced budget.

-Budget Calendar: The District Director shall prepare and present a budget calendar to the County Council and Board annually in August.
+Budget Calendar: The Manager or the Board Chair shall prepare and present a budget calendar annually.
 The calendar will identify key dates including budget discussions, proper noticing, adoption of a tentative budget, public hearing date, formal adoption of budgets, and submittal of budget forms (within 30 days of adoption) to the State Auditor.

 The District will provide notice to the Summit County Treasurer’s Office of the date, time and place of the budget hearing for publication with tax notices distributed annually in August.

-Budget Preparation: On or before the first regularly scheduled meeting of the Board in October, the Director shall prepare a tentative budget and present it to the Board for its recommendation to the County Council, as the Governing Body.
-On or before the first regularly scheduled meeting of the County Council in November, the Director shall present and the Council shall adopt a tentative budget for each of the following funds for which a budget is required (17B-1-607)
+Budget Preparation: On or before the first regularly scheduled meeting of the Board in October, the Manager or Board Chair shall prepare a tentative budget and present it to the Board for its recommendation to the County Council, as the Governing Body.
+On or before the first regularly scheduled meeting of the County Council in November, the Manager or Chair of the Board shall present and the Council shall adopt a tentative budget for each of the following funds for which a budget is required (17B-1-607)

 General Fund